yuvrajaryan/tp/docs/DeveloperGuide.md

    This enhancement will improve user experience by making session searches more flexible and efficient.

 3. **Flexible Member Search by Additional Fields**
-   Currently, searching for members by room or other important fields, like the Telegram handle, is not supported.
+   Currently, searching for members by room or other important fields, like their Tags, is not supported.

    **Example Requirement**: